Daniel-Rud/fgwqsr/paper.md

 # Summary
 **fix FG citation once finished in bib file **

-Researchers in environmental epidemiology frequently study the effects of chemical and pollutant exposures on health outcomes.
-While single-constituent models remain standard, recent epidemiological methods focus on modeling exposure mixtures jointly, accounting for the correlation between exposures arising from common sources [@wqsr; @gwqsr; @bgwqsr; @Environmental_exposure_mixtures; @an_overview_of_methods; @sandy_cit].
+Environmental epidemiologists frequently study the effects of chemical and pollutant exposures on health outcomes.
+Beyond single-constituent models, recent epidemiological methods focus on modeling exposure mixtures jointly, accounting for the correlation between exposures arising from common sources [@wqsr; @gwqsr; @bgwqsr; @Environmental_exposure_mixtures; @an_overview_of_methods; @sandy_cit].

-Weighted Quantile Sum Regression (WQSR) has gained traction for analyzing associations between exposure mixtures and health outcomes [@wqsr; @gwqsr; @bgwqsr].
+Among existing approaches, Weighted Quantile Sum Regression (WQSR) has gained traction for evaluating associations between exposure mixtures and health outcomes [@wqsr; @gwqsr; @bgwqsr].
 WQSR estimates both (1) group effects, which quantify the impact of a mixture group, and (2) sets of group weights, which represent the relative contributions of individual constituents within a mixture.
 In the binary outcome setting, the WQSR model is formulated as:

 $$
 \begin{aligned}